 Some of the diamonds in Blue Nile’s inventory are offered by other retailers at the same time – they share this ‘virtual inventory’.
 However, the prices that shared inventory diamonds can be offered at can vary hugely.
 Check out this blog post, which shows that mall jewelers Kay and Zales can charge up to twice as much for the exact same diamonds as my recommended retailers.

-Blue Nile does keep a small inventory of diamonds in house, including their Signature Diamonds, which have been selected because their cut grade is within very tight parameters to give the most brilliant sparkle possible.
+Blue Nile does keep a small inventory of diamonds in house, including their ‘Astor By Blue Nile’ diamonds, which have been selected because their cut grade is within very tight parameters to give the most brilliant sparkle possible.

 When the diamond is received it is given a quality check by one of Blue Nile’s in-house gemologists, where it is checked to ensure that it matches the grading certificate that is supplied with it, that it’s in perfect condition and that it’s ready to be mounted.

 Each diamond is then carefully polished before being sent to a bench jeweler to be united with its ring setting